-The Origin of Texture-mapping in Games
+The Origin of Texture-mapped 3D Games

 This article is concerned with the first 3D texture-mapped computer games to appear on Western computer-game machines.